Skip to main content

 Solutions to the recruitment challenge: three options for the hospitality sector to utilise the UK immigration system to fill job vacancies

 As the holiday season gets under way, one of the biggest challenges for many hospitality businesses continues to be getting the operational staff needed to run the business at the busiest time of the year.
-In this article, Jacqueline Moore, Immigration Consultant recommends three ways to fill positions by using the UK immigration system to employ international staff.
+In this article, Jacqueline Moore, Immigration Partner recommends three ways to fill positions by using the UK immigration system to employ international staff.

 As of 1 January 2021, the only citizens with an automatic right to live and work in the UK are British and Irish citizens.
 Everyone else needs a visa.
 Some visa holders hold their own immigration permission, for example they could be here on a partner visa or an ancestry visa.
 Some visa-holders have blanket permission to work, meaning they can work for any employer in any role, while others have restricted work rights.
 For those who do not hold their own immigration permission, sponsorship will be the only means of employment, but more on this later.
 For now, let’s concentrate on those international staff that can be employed without sponsorship.